My kids are killing my back – Struggling with back pain?

 Encourage them to walk to you and climb onto your lap rather than lifting, twisting and bending while carrying them.
 When getting them into the car again encourage them to help you when possible.

 Surviving the weekend while struggling with back pain can be challenging.
-As a parent you will most probably find yourself putting your children first.
-Just remember though if you’re not ok you are limited as to how much you can help your children.
-At KH Chiropractic we treat many parents with busy lifestyles mixing up hours working at a desk and doubling up as a children’s climbing frame at weekends!
+Delaying attending to your aches and pains can prolong suffering and elongate healing time.
+At KH Chiropractic we treat many parents with busy lifestyles mixing up hours working at a desk and doubling up as a child’s climbing frame at weekends!